Memory Tagging: A Memory Efficient Design: Improving MTE's memory efficiency

 \item An attack: A global BTree is susceptible to an algorithmic complexity attack~\cite{algo-comp-attacks}, where a single process can make a large number of small allocations to increase the size and depth of the tree, thereby slowing down all the other processes on the machine.
 For example, if process~1 and process~2 both have one page each, and process~1 only has one allocation, then the depth of the BTree would be 1 if process~2 only made one allocation.
 However, the depth of the global tree increases to five if process~2 were to make 256 16-byte allocations on its page. \end{itemize}

 To address the difficulties with a global BTree, we opt for a separate BTree for every page.
 This allows different processes to concurrently access and modify the BTrees corresponding to their pages (except for when pages are shared among processes).
 Page swapping can be easily done by copying the corresponding BTrees in or out of memory.
 Lastly, a process with a large number of allocations per page will only slow down other processes sharing the same page.
-The only downside is that a per-page data structure takes up a bit more memory than a global BTree, but our experiments show that we can still support large tags without expanding the memory used by MTE.
+The only downside is that a per-page data structure takes up a bit more memory than a global BTree, because allocations larger than a page are now split into multiple runs, i.e. one run in the BTree of each page.
+But, our experiments show that we can still support large tags without expanding the memory used by MTE.

 \paragraphb{An adaptive data structure} The BTree structure can greatly reduce the space requirements when there are few allocations on a page, namely when the average allocation size is large.
 However, the BTree may grow too large if a process makes a large number of small allocations.
 If left unchecked, this can increase the memory overhead and slow down accesses and updates to memory tags for that page, as explained in Section~\ref{sec:btree-analysis}.